 Do I need to go to the polls on Election Day to vote?

-No. Any registered voter may cast an absentee ballot instead of voting in person at the voting place.
+No. Any registered voter may cast an absentee ballot instead of voting in person on Election Day.

 You do not need to have a specific reason or be unable to vote at the voting place on Election Day to use an absentee ballot.
-Call your town or city clerk for an application and assistance.
+You can request an absentee ballot online using the State of Maine Online Absentee Ballot Request Service.